 I was told I had cancer, and not just any cancer, but one of the most aggressive and deadly types of cancer: pleural mesothelioma.

 Diagnosed with Mesothelioma

-With my symptoms worsening, I went back to the ER where the doctors ordered more X-rays and a PET scan.
-The results showed that I had a pleural effusion, a buildup of fluid around the lungs, in between the two layers of pleural tissue.
-This can be a complication of cancer, so the doctor sampled the fluid but found no cancer cells in it.
+With worsening symptoms, I went back to the ER where the doctors ordered more X-rays and a PET scan.
+The results showed I had a pleural effusion, a buildup of fluid in between the two layers of pleural tissue.
+This condition can be a complication of cancer, so the doctor sampled the fluid.
+He found no cancer cells.
 To confirm I did not have cancer, they also did a biopsy, removing a sample of tissue for examination.

-Unfortunately the biopsy did not give me the confirmation I had expected and hoped for.
-I was told I had cancer: pleural mesothelioma.
-It took a lot of research online, but I finally learned as much as I could about my cancer and discovered that it was my work and asbestos exposure that most likely lead to my illness.
+Unfortunately, the biopsy did not give me the confirmation I had expected and hoped for.
+I was told I had pleural mesothelioma.
+It took a lot of research online, but I finally learned as much as I could about my cancer.
+I discovered it was my work and asbestos exposure that most likely lead to my illness.

 My story is one that I share because I know that it could help someone else.

 I was in a difficult position without any health insurance.
 I applied for social security disability insurance, but in the meantime I had to wait for treatment.
 Always proactive and more comfortable doing something rather than sitting around, I hunted online for resources and support.
 Fortunately, I found help at the National Cancer Institute.

 I have received treatment and financial support, but my cancer was already so advanced that not all treatment options were possible.
 I was disappointed to find I was not a candidate for surgery because of how far the cancer had already spread.
 Instead, I have been receiving chemotherapy, which is shrinking my existing tumors and slowing the spread of the cancer.